 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, ask for letters of recommendation from faculty and workplace supervisors, and prepare for job interviews, too.

 Explore and enroll in Career Communities to determine if the path you are considering aligns with your short- and long-term goals.
+Use IU Career Guides to learn about different fields that can connect you to your Cognitive Science major.
 These offer unique information about each field, including employment opportunities, insider tips, industry-related interview questions, and more.

 You might want to take a career course to help you maximize your time at IU.
 College of Arts and Sciences students should consider taking ASCS-Q 299, College to Career III: Market Yourself for the Job and Internship Search.
 In the course, students learn how to craft a targeted resume, use their cover letter as a tool, prepare for successful interviews, locate and build a professional network, and prepare for a smooth transition from college to postgraduate life.